x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/sdmx-json-field-guide.md

 ### prepared

 *String*.
-A timestamp, formatted according to the ISO-8601 standard, indicating when the message was prepared.
+A timestamp indicating when the message was prepared.
+Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
 Example:

     "prepared": "2012-05-04T03:30:00Z"